email: tony@lathes.co.uk

 Fimap Lathes- Italy

-FIMAP (Fabbrica Italiana Macchine Aprilla) were manufacturers of high-quality, precision machine tools amongst which were centre and production lathes, jig borers and circular-table transfer machines.
-Outside their native land they were best known for the 8.5" x 45" or 60" (215 x 1143 or 1524 mm) TP-22 lathe, of which models several versions were produced, all based on a single design: the TP 20, TP22-A and TP 26-A with centre heights of 180, 220 and 260 mm (7", 8.7" and 10.2") respectively.
+Outside their native land, they were best known for the 8.5" x 45" or 60" (215 x 1143 or 1524 mm) TP-22 lathe, of which models several versions were produced, all based on a single design: the TP 20, TP22-A and TP 26-A with centre heights of 180, 220 and 260 mm (7", 8.7" and 10.2") respectively.
 All the company's lathes - standard, production and specialist - were V-bed types with either hardened or hard-chrome plated ways and built to what were described as tolerances a fraction of established Schlesinger.
-On many models the spindle speed was changed by a hydraulic mechanism that incorporated a pre-selector, rotary control.
-With the lathe running, the next required speed could be dialled in and, as spindle brought was to a stop, the selected speed was automatically engaged.
-Rates of power sliding and surfacing were similarly selected, it being unnecessary to stop the lathe: the required setting being obtained turning a dial and the engagement by depressing a lever.
+On many models the spindle speed was changed by a hydraulic mechanism incorporating a pre-selector, rotary control.
+With the lathe running, the following required speed could be dialled in, and as the spindle was brought to a stop, the selected speed was automatically engaged.
+Power sliding and surfacing rates were similarly selected, making it unnecessary to stop the lathe: the required setting was obtained by turning a dial, and the engagement was achieved by depressing a lever.

-Bored through 2.25" (57 mm) and made from nickel-chrome steel, the spindle was nitrided and hardened and ground; it ran in three SKF bearing - that at the front being an expensive high-precision type with the other two of an ordinary commercial grade.
-Axial float was accommodated by a pair of taper-roller bearings.
-The hydraulic pump used to power the speed and feed-section controls was also utilised to drive an oil pump that pressure lubricated both headstock and the screwcutting and feeds gearboxes.
+The hydraulic pump used to power the speed and feed-section controls was also utilised to drive an oil pump that pressure lubricated both the headstock and the screwcutting and feeds gearboxes.
 As standard, the lathe was equipped with an ASA (American Standards) A6 nose, but for the English market, and optionally elsewhere, a Cam-lock fitting was available.
-Driven by a 7.5 or 12 h.p. motor (to the customer's choice) 16 speeds were available from 20 to 1600 r.p.m. (though one suspects that alternative ranges would have been available to special order) and with all rotating parts dynamically balanced, the lathe was especially smooth running.
-Spindle start and stop was controlled by a third-rod system, with a lever pivoted from the right-hand face f the apron; one must assume, though it was not illustrated or described, that the longest bed model would have had this control duplicated at the headstock end of the control rod.
+Driven by a 7.5 or 12 h.p. motor (to the customer's choice) 16 speeds were available from 20 to 1600 r.p.m. - though one suspects that alternative ranges would have been available to special order - and with all rotating parts dynamically balanced, the lathe was exceptionally smooth running.
+Spindle start and stop were controlled by a third-rod system, with a lever pivoted from the right-hand face of the apron; one must assume, though it was not illustrated or described, that the longest bed model would have had this control duplicated at the headstock end of the control rod.

-Intended exclusively for production work, the TP-22-A-T version was a non-screwcutting lathe fitted with hydraulic trip stops on both longitudinal and cross feeds.
+A wide range of production accessories was listed, including special longitudinal, facing and heavy-stock removal models by Duplomatic, an automatic threading attachment supplied by Filematic, and the usual steadies, collets and micrometer carriage stops..Intended exclusively for production work, the TP-22-A-T version was a non-screwcutting lathe fitted with hydraulic trip stops on both longitudinal and cross feeds.
 Automatic-sequence electro-hydraulic or standard hydraulic copying attachments were normally fitted on this model, together with air-operated chucks and the option of a hydraulically-operated tailstock..

 Standard version of the Fimap "TP 22 A" tool-room lathe as manufactured during the 1960s.
 Note the neat controls and clean, modern lines

 Fimap "TP 22A-T" non-screwcutting production lathe with hydraulic trip stops on both longitudinal and cross feeds.
-Automatic-sequence Electro-hydraulic or standard hydraulic copying attachments were normally fitted together with air-operated chucks and the option of a hydraulically-operated tailstock
+Automatic-sequence Electro-hydraulic or standard hydraulic copying attachments were normally fitted together with air-operated chucks and the option of a hydraulically-operated tailstock..

 Fimap TP 22 A equipped with an automatic rapid-action threading attachment

-Semi-automatic turret lathe Type TRS 35-125 with a 52 mm spindle bore and a collet capacity of 44 mm
+with a 52 mm spindle bore and a collet capacity of 44 mm

 With all its rotating parts dynamically balanced, the headstock was equipped with pressure lubrication and piped feeds